Stay safe and check the latest government advice at Coronavirus Victoria.

-As winter turns to spring, nothing is more refreshing than a brisk stroll in Melbourne’s parks and gardens.
+Nothing is more refreshing than a brisk stroll in Melbourne’s parks and gardens.
 To help you get started, here are 12 locations for your next meander.
-Make an exercise date if they're within your travel radius, or bookmark this page and plan your post-lockdown visit.

 Royal Botanic Gardens

 Stock up on picnic supplies before heading down to Alexandra Gardens on the banks of the Yarra.
-Be sure to wear your winter woolies, and bring some gourmet sausages along to cook on the riverfront barbecues.
+Be sure to slap on your SPF, and bring some gourmet sausages along to cook on the riverfront barbecues.
 While you’re here, check out the local skate scene at Riverslide Skatepark.

 Shrine of Remembrance Reserve